Key periods in my life illustrated by the music I was listening to at the time

 A Hard Days Night – The Beatles – 1964

 I make no apologies for liking The Beatles.
-As a ten year old I remember seeing the film, watching John, Paul, George & Ringo fooling around and I was hooked for life.
+When the Beatles released their debut single Love Me Do in October 1962, I was an eight-year-old junior school pupil and by the time I had reached my sixteenth birthday and left school, The Beatles had officially split!
+I remember seeing the film, watching John, Paul, George & Ringo fooling around and I was hooked for life.
 I don’t understand why anyone doesn’t like The Beatles!

 Deep Purple in Rock – Deep Purple – 1970

 Having left school I allowed my hair to grow longer, spent the summer on Cornish beaches and became a bit of a seventies hippy.
 Purple were my band, forget local Brummies Sabbath, Gillan, Paice, Glover, Blackmore and Lord were the business.

 Harvest – Neil Young – 1972